Elderjs/plugins/packages/markdown/README.md

 plugins: {
   '@elderjs/plugin-markdown': {
     routes: [], // if all of your markdown lives in ./src/routes/blog/, you'd add 'blog' to this array.
+    contents: {
+      // blog: 'contents/blog' // if you want to add custom path to your route relative to the root directory }
     slugFormatter: function(relativeFilePath, frontmatter) {
       return false; // If needed, a custom slug for the url can be crafted from the relative path to the file and
       // frontmatter in it (if any). slugFormatter must be a function and must return a string to be used.